The mission of the Orono Public Library brings people, ideas and knowledge together to inspire lifelong learning and strengthen community.

 OBTAINING A LIBRARY CARD

-The library proudly serves all residents of Orono and extends its services, on a reciprocal basis, to residents of Bangor and Old Town.
-Positive identification is required to obtain a library card.
-Forms of acceptable ID include driver's license, Maine ID card or a piece of mail that has a cancelled stamp.
+The library proudly serves all residents of Orono.
+Positive identification and proof of an Orono address is required to obtain a free library card.
+Forms of acceptable ID include driver's license, Maine ID card, a piece of physical mail that has a canceled stamp, or an email with an attached legal contract listing a current address.
 Applications for children up through grade 6 must also list a parent or guardian's name.
 Students and staff of the Orono school system and nonresident employees of the town are eligible for a free card during the time that they are associated with the school or the town.
-Non-residents are welcome to obtain a library card for a fee of $30 and a clean library record with other members in the Minerva consortium.
+Non-residents who are employed by an Orono business may obtain a library card for an annual fee of $10, other non-residents are welcome to obtain a library card for an annual fee of $30.
+The library also participates in the Maine Reciprocal Borrowing Program that allows anyone with a valid library card from a participating library to visit any of the other libraries and check out items in person.

-Most of the library's collections circulate for three weeks.
-Items in the Reference Collection must be used inside the building.
-Most items may be renewed for an additional borrowing period.
-If an item has been placed on reserve, it may not be renewed.
-New patrons may be limited on the numbers of items that can be borrowed for the first three months in order to limit the possible loss of a large amount of materials.
+Most of the library's physical collections circulate for three weeks.
+Items in the Maine Collection must be used inside the building.
+Most items may be renewed for up to two additional borrowing periods.
+If an item has been placed on hold by another patron, it may not be renewed.

 The library is a member of the Minerva shared library system that brings together nearly 70 libraries of all types from across the state.
 Items from other libraries can be requested by library staff or by individual card holders through the online catalog.
 The library participates in the statewide delivery service 5 days each week to assure timely access to materials.

-Lost items may be replaced by the patron, or paid for by the patron at the library's current cost of replacement.
+Lost or damaged items will be paid for by the patron at the library's current cost of replacement.

 Library records are confidential.
-Maine State Statutes, Chapter 4, section 121 state that, “A record maintained by any public library, is confidential if the record contains: A library patron’s personally identifying information, including but not limited to the library patron’s name, address, phone number and e-mail address; or information that identifies a library patron as having requested, obtained or used books or other materials in any medium at the library or provided by the library.”
+Maine Revised State Statutes, Title 4, section 121 states that, “A record maintained by any public library is confidential if the record contains: a) a library patron’s personally identifying information, including but not limited to the library patron’s name, address, phone number and email address; or b) information that identifies a library patron as having requested, obtained or used books or other materials in any medium at the library or provided by the library.”

 The Orono Public Library strives to protect the privacy of library patrons.
 No confidential information on library patrons will be revealed to the authorities without presentation of a subpoena or search warrant.

 Personal information on patrons will be discarded as soon as it is no longer needed.
-The Library keeps no permanent record of books or library materials that have been borrowed and returned, Internet sites visited, electronic databases used, or searches performed by patrons.
+The Library keeps no permanent record of books or library materials that have been borrowed and returned.
+Patrons may opt in to borrowing history through the Minerva website.
+Information on Internet sites visited, electronic databases used, or searches performed by patrons is also not kept as a permanent record.

 The U.S. Patriot Act allows federal authorities to apply for warrants to seize records of all types, including those from libraries.
 Library officials are prohibited from disclosing to any person that such records have been requested.
 The federal law supersedes local library policy and Maine state law.
 Therefore, if a valid request is received from federal authorities, the Orono Public Library must comply.